mawais54013/Quizzler/README.md

 This simple IOS app is a quiz with 13 unique questions about the world.
 The objective is to answer all the questions correctly and retake the quiz if you missed one or a few.
 Standard quiz app built on IOS using ProgressHUD.

-Simple page app image below:
+Single page app image below:

 <img src="Quizzler/Images.xcassets/Screen1.png" width="200" height="400" />